killerbossoriginal/quaderno/Inglese/Shakespeare/Power and Ambition in Shakespeare.md

 # Hamlet
 ## Part 1
 ### Before you read
+#### Ex 2
+1. C
+2. Extra
+3. D
+4. A
+5. B
+#### Ex 3
+1. C
+2. D
+3. F
+4. E
+5. A
+6. B
+### The text and beyond
+#### Ex 1
+1. A betrayal of his husband
+2. King's Hamlet phantom
+3. Because of the desire of another kingdom to invade Denmark
+4. That a snake poisoned him (his uncle) to get his wife
+5. To the purgatory
+6. With poison in the ear
+7. Because they were Hamlet's friends
+8. To see the expression of his uncle, to understand if he was guilty
+9. Because his uncle become white in the face and escaped from the theatre
+#### Ex 2
+1. madness. the other are synonyms
+2. footsteps. it's a noun
+3. murderer is who do the action
+4. beckoned is a gesture
+5. servant is not connected to the other words
+6. disorder, it's a noun
+#### Ex 3
+1. servants
+2. Footsteps
+3. madness
+4. murderer
+5. beckoned
+6. disorder
+#### Ex 4
+1. Francisco
+2. Gertrude
+3. Horatio
+4. Hamlet
+5. the ghost
+6. Ophelia
+#### Ex 5
+1. had died
+2. was
+3. suspected
+4. had been
+5. spoke
+6. had seen
+7. had entered
+8. poured
+9. came
+10. had hidden
+11. said
+12. had gone
+#### Ex 6
+1. C
+2. F
+3. G
+4. J
+5. I
+6. E
+7. A
+8. H
+9. B
+10. D
+## Part 2
+### Before you read
+#### Ex 1
+1. A
+2. C
+3. C
+4. B
+5. B
+6. D
+#### Ex 2
+1. It's just an act, it will kill his uncle
+2. Yes
+3. Yes
+### The text and beyond
+#### Ex 1
+1. Because he has the reward of his murder
+2. Claudius
+3. That's not as bad as his mother
+4. Because he didn't want to make Hamlet kill his mother
+5. In England by ship
+6. To execute him at his arrival to England
+7. Pirates
+8. Falling into a river and drowning
+9. No, the goblet was for Claudius
+10. Wounding Claudius
+#### Ex 2
+1. death
+2. considered
+3. performance
+4. occurrences
+5. appointed
+6. beginning
+7. repulsion
+8. agreement
+9. marriage
+#### Ex 3
+*Deary Harry.
+Something terrible has happened...*, my uncle just killed my father, I don't know what to do...
+I'm sad, I'd a very good relation with my father.
+I want to avenge his death but I want to make it very painful.
+I can make him drown with his car or i can torture him until he can explain and justify what have he done.
+He need to have a good reason, that an external pearson could say he had just done a good thing.
+I don't know if  Ophelia coul ever do a thing like this, i don't know if i can support that.
+It could become too much...
+#### Ex 4
+1. A
+2. D
+3. D
+4. A
+5. C
+6. C
+7. B
+8. C
+9. A
+10. D
+11. B
+#### Ex 5
+1. I think it's possibile, but i think we can't see them, we can only interact with them and they can interact with us.
+I do not think an haunted place can exists, i think it's more like a "spectator mode".
+2. Someone made it for joke.
+Someone who earn for this
+3. UFOs that've seen are always only some illusion or somewhat created by the humans.
+4. Yes, of that I'm pretty shure, on billion of planets, and billion of them on the same category of the Earth for me it's pretty impossible that there isn't a life form.
+Probably we can't see them.
+5. Yes, an ufo, it was unexplained for some days, but after we read a news about a drone of the airport.
+#### Ex 6
+There is no better revenge than don't care about what he did, he will feel neglected.
+#### Ex 7
+1. was suspected of killing
+2. that he would watch
+3. know if the ghost was
+4. was growing more and more
+5. hamlet's nerves
+#### Ex 8
+1. The dark lord of the phoenix order
+2. In the 12th century
+3. They've ended the salami
+4. A parmesan
+5. The parmesan bring other salami
+### Internet Project
+#### Part 1
+1. 1996
+2. Kate Winslet
+3. Julie Christie
+4. No, I don't like this type of film
+#### Part 2
+1. Mario Petillo
+2. It's very positive
+3. 1990
+4. Mario Petillo's review said that Benedict Cumberbatch's a good performance, describing him as an actor who can act like Hamlet's and show his inner torment.
+He say that Cumberbatch dominates the scene with his charisma and his ability tho show the drama of the character.
+The review also highlights the quality of the production and fidelity to Shakespeare's original text.
+# Machbeth
+## Part 1
+### Before you read
 ### The text and beyond
 ## Part 2
 ### Before you read